aaronhma/algorithms/resources/others/problem-solving.md

 2. Find all reachable end states.
 3. Is there convergence to an end state?
 4. Find all periods with or without tails, if any.

+## How to solve Competitive Programming problems

+It consists two parts: 1. coming up with the algorithm.
+2. implementing the algorithm.